kot0fey/Asterisk-AI-Voice-Agent/docs/contributing/milestones/milestone-19-admin-ui-implementation.md

 ---

-## Addendum: Log Filtering for Fast Troubleshooting (vNext)
+## Addendum: Logs & Troubleshoot (Implemented)

-**Goal**: Make troubleshooting calls dramatically faster by turning raw container logs into a call-centric, filterable timeline of “important events”, with one-click jump from Call History.
+**Goal**: Make troubleshooting calls dramatically faster by turning raw container logs into a call-centric, filterable timeline, with a one-click jump from Call History.

-This addendum builds on the existing **Logs Viewer** (raw tail) and **Call History** pages by adding:
+This builds on the existing Logs and Call History pages by adding:
-- a structured “Events” view over Docker logs
+- a structured **Troubleshoot** view over Docker logs
-- presets that surface key milestones (even at info level)
+- call-finding via Call History-style filters
-- filters by call/session identifiers and caller number (via Call History)
+- correlation using `call_id` plus related channel IDs observed in ai-engine logs

 ### Problem Statement